'I Felt Like I Wasn’t An Elite Athlete': Tatyana McFadden On Why Paralympic Representation Is Crucial

 ‘I Felt Like I Wasn’t An Elite Athlete’: Tatyana McFadden On Why Paralympic Representation Is Crucial

-The Tokyo Paralympic Games kick off on August 24, and all eyes are on renowned wheelchair racer Tatyana McFadden.
+The Tokyo Paralympic Games have kicked off, and eyes are on renowned wheelchair racer Tatyana McFadden.
 The athlete isn’t unfamiliar with attention.
 She’s been competing since she was a kid, and she became the youngest member of Team USA.
 Since, she’s accumulated 17 Summer Paralympic medals.
 In her teens, her activism began to draw widespread attention when, as a high school student, she sued for the right to compete in her racing chair in high school athletics, pushing boundaries and setting the groundwork for what would later become the Maryland Fitness and Athletics Equity for Students With Disabilities Act.

 Advertisement